-- If you have valid coverage with a participating insurance carrier, we will file an insurance claim within five business days of your date of service.
+- If you have valid coverage with a participating insurance carrier, we will file an insurance claim after your date of service.
 If there are any problems with this submission, we will notify you immediately and request your prompt assistance with any conditions under your control that are causing a delay in processing.
 If your insurance carrier does not respond within 30 days, we will submit a second claim.
 If your insurance carrier does not respond to our secondary submission within 60 days from the original date of service, we will send you a statement, and payment will become your responsibility.
 You will need to contact your insurance carrier if you think it is responsible for payment.
 We will expect payment from you or them within 30 days of receipt of your statement.

 - If your participating insurance policy is subject to routine deductibles and/or co-insurance that cannot be collected on the date of service, we will charge your credit card on file as soon as your carrier provides an EOB designating your financial responsibility for the claim.
 We will only charge your credit card without prior notice if, in our sole opinion, the claim was adjudicated normally.
 If the claim is denied, we will contact you to resolve the situation before collecting any amounts indicated as due or non-covered services.

 - If you are insured by a non-participating insurance carrier, we will expect payment from you at time of service, and it will be your responsibility to submit any claims to your insurance company for direct reimbursement to you.
 We will provide you with the appropriate information to assist you in this process.